 Based on the evaluation in clause 7.3 the following interim conclusions are agreed for the baseline functionality:

 - For leaving in E-UTRA/EPS access, the NAS-level leaving MM procedure is recommended to be supported.
-The UE sends NAS MM message indicating leave request to releases the RRC-Connected state.
+The UE sends NAS SERVICE REQUEST or TAU message indicating leave request to releases the RRC-Connected state.

 - For leaving in NR/5GS access, it is FFS.